prrao87/kuzudb-study/kuzudb/README.md

 * **Query 3**: What are the top 5 cities with the lowest average age of persons?
 * **Query 4**: How many persons between ages 30-40 are there in each country?

-## To do

-- [ ] Fix and optimize queries 2-4 (currently not working)

 #### Output

 ```
-Query 1 completed in 0.145473s
+Query 1 completed in 0.471904s

 Query 1:

         MATCH (follower:Person)-[:Follows]->(person:Person)
-        RETURN person.id AS personID, person.name AS name, count(follower) AS numFollowers
+        RETURN person.id AS personID, person.name AS name, count(follower.id) AS numFollowers
-        ORDER BY numFollowers DESC LIMIT 3
+        ORDER BY numFollowers DESC LIMIT 3;

 Top 3 most-followed persons:
 shape: (3, 3)